mmbanasz/bengals_etl_assignment/README.md

 This project demonstrates an ETL pipeline by:
 - Extracting data files from AWS.
 - Transforming and joining the data to prepare it for analysis.
-- Loading the cleaned data into a database.
+- Loading the cleaned data into a Postgres database.
-- Writing and executing queries against the database for insights.
+- Writing and executing queries against the database.

 ## Setup Instructions
 1. Clone the repository: